SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 [slide]
 # Sorting the results

-When we finish with selecting the information we need, filtering it and before vizualizing it the way we want we should consider for ordering it the right way.
+When we finish with selecting the information we need, filtering it, and before visualizing it the way we want we should consider ordering it the right way.

 For this we can use the **ORDER BY** clause, which selects the information and orders it by chosen column or columns, the **ORDER BY** statement should always go last in the query.

-In addition you can use the keywords **ASC** and **DESC** to reverse the order in the results,  by default the **ORDER BY** clause uses **ASC** strategy.
+Besides, you can use the keywords **ASC** and **DESC** to reverse the order in the results,  by default the **ORDER BY** clause uses **ASC** strategy.

 ```java
 SELECT *                            //Here we choose all the information